Bulgur and Lentil Salad

 1 cup bulgur (I am using medium grind size but it’s completely up to you)

 Cook the lentils well if using dried (if you are prone to flatulence, cook it with a pinch of Japanese nori seaweed).
-Boil the water separately, pour over the bulgur so that it is completely covered with it.
+Boil the water separately, pour over the bulgur so that they completely covered it with it.
 Now you have two options.
 Either keep it under the lid for a while and wait for the water to soak or simmer bulgur briefly on a low flame with the lid on.
 I personally prefer the latter.
-The water is absorbed faster and the grains are softer.
+I absorb faster the water and the grains are softer.
 Grate the carrot roughly, add chopped parsley, coriander, salt, pepper and lemon juice and mix all the ingredients.
 U can serve it warm or cold, alone or as a side-dish, e.g. alongside baked or steamed chicken.

 Bulgur from the TCM point of view: